hppRC/ujimaru/README.md

 ## Twitter Crawler

-Twitter crawler for collect tweets of uzimaru and other users.
+Twitter crawler to collect tweets of Uzimaru and other users.

 Written in Go.
 (Using [anaconda](https://github.com/ChimeraCoder/anaconda))